Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Computational Implementation and Simulation Studies

-Indeed, additional parameters of $g(\varepsilon)$ can be estimated in the same way for the spatial E-GARCH and spatial log-GARCH.
 We computationally implemented the unified approach in the \textbf{R}-package \texttt{spGARCH} from version \texttt{0.2.0}.
-The package provides several main functions, namely a random number generator for spatial GARCH-type models, a function for parameter estimation for both spatial GARCH-type and mixed spatial autoregressive models with spatial GARCH-type residuals.
-We refer to \cite{Otto19_RJournal} for a detailed description of the package.
-For the models discussed above, the functions $f$, $\xvec{g}$/$\xvec{\gamma}$, and the partial derivatives $\frac{\partial h(\xvec{s}_i)}{\partial \varepsilon(\xvec{s}_j)}$ are prespecified, if the \texttt{type} is set to \texttt{spGARCH}, \texttt{e-spGARCH}, or \texttt{log-spGARCH}.
-Hence, there is no need for manual implementation.
-Regarding the error distribution $f_\varepsilon$, the package implements standard normally distributed random errors for the E-GARCH, log-GARCH, and spGARCH models.
-In the latter case, the normal distribution is truncated if there is no permutation such that the weighting matrix is a triangular matrix.
-We want to compare the considered spatial GARCH-type models.
-How well does the spGARCH model fit the data if it follows an E-GARCH, log-GARCH or H-GARCH model in reality?
-What do we lose when choosing the wrong model and how different are the models from each other?
-For model selection, the criteria based on the maximum value of the likelihood function can be used, such as the Akaike or Schwarz information criteria.
-Because the Bayesian information criterion (BIC) would tend to select a rather parsimonious model, we kept the number of unknown parameters constant for all models (i.e. $\Theta = 0.5$, $\zeta = 0$, and $b = 2$) that are assumed to be known for estimation.
-Thus, the models can be selected directly from the attained maximum likelihood.
+The package provides several main functions; foremost it provides functions for parameter estimation for both spatial GARCH-type and mixed spatial autoregressive models that have spatial GARCH-type residuals, but also contains a random number generator for spatial GARCH-type models.
+All examples are included if the \texttt{type} is set to \texttt{spGARCH}, \texttt{e-spGARCH}, or \texttt{log-spGARCH}.
+Regarding the error distribution $f_\varepsilon$, the package implements standard normally distributed random errors for the E-spGARCH, log-spGARCH, and spGARCH models.
+In the latter case, the normal distribution is truncated if there is no permutation such that the weighting matrix is triangular.
+Please refer to \cite{Otto19_RJournal} for a detailed description of the package.

+For model selection, criteria based on the maximum value of the likelihood function, or on the residual's variance, can be used, such as the Akaike or Schwarz information criteria.
+Because the Bayesian information criterion (BIC) would tend to select a rather parsimonious model, we keep the number of unknown parameters constant for all models (i.e., $\Theta = 0.5$, $\zeta = 0$, and $b = 2$) that are assumed to be known for estimation.
+Thus, we analyze the performance of the model selection directly from the attained maximum likelihood.

+The average values of logarithmic likelihood are reported in Table \ref{table:selection} and the percentages of cases in which the models were selected by this procedure are given in parentheses.
+The correct model was selected in the majority of cases.
+Generally, we observe three different groups of models.
+While the H-spGARCH and log-spGARCH models lead to similar results and values of the log-likelihood, the spGARCH and E-spGARCH models are different.